Karol1302/Marker-chase/Readme.md

 <img src="img/5.png" alt="drawing" width="300"/>

 ## Technology
 The application was built using the popular Ionic framework and Angular.
 The map feature is provided by lefalet.
+The application was tested using google pixel emulators in andorid studio and a physical xiomi remi note 8 pro device.